 Latin for “New Scotland,” Nova Scotia has been the historic home of a colourful Maritime culture spread by immigrants from England, Scotland and Ireland.
 Well into the 20th century, it was not uncommon to come across rural Nova Scotian families who spoke Gaelic as their first language, and musicians like Ashley MacIsaac (b.
 1975) and Natalie MacMaster (b.
 1972) have kept a distinctive Celtic tradition of aggressive fiddle-playing alive and popular.

 New Brunswick is a square, mountainous province best-known for its southern coast, the Bay of Fundy, which is home to the highest tides in the world, iconic “flowerpot rocks,” and thriving communities of humpback whales and dolphins.
-Most New Brunswickers live in the cities of Saint John (not to be confused with Saint John‘s, in Newfoundland) and Moncton.
+Most New Brunswickers live in the cities of Saint John (not to be confused with Saint John’s, which is in Newfoundland) and Moncton.
 The provincial capital of Fredericton, unusually, sits a somewhat distant third.